Why 2 World Trade Center is not Built as of September 2025

 Port Authority of New York and New Jersey

-The Port Authority of New York and New Jersey (PANYNJ), founded in 1921 after approval by Congress, is an interstate agency between the New York City and North New Jersey metro area.
-It owns and operates all major shipping ports, airports, bridges, and tunnels within the region and aims to improve regional trade, commerce, and transportation.
+The PANYNJ owns and operates all major shipping ports, airports, bridges, and tunnels within the region.
+Its goal is to improve regional trade, commerce, and transportation.

-- The Port Authority’s desire to enter into the private real estate market to generate more revenue.
+2. The Port Authority’s desire to enter into the private real estate market to generate more revenue.

 Controversy